Manaslu Circuit Trek

 After your booking is confirmed, we at Destination Himalaya will arrange essential permits.

-To know more what the solo adventure, you can check our detailed guidance regarding the solo adventure for Manaslu hikers, especially created focusing on the 2026 hikers, willing to head over the territory independently, privately, or all alone, only with the assistance of a guide.
+To know more about the solo adventure, you can check our detailed guidance regarding the solo adventure for Manaslu hikers, especially created focusing on the 2026 hikers, willing to head over the territory independently, privately, or all alone, only with the assistance of a guide.

 Arrival Visa

-To foreign hikers, except the indian citizens, holding indian citizenship, a Nepal arrival visa must be acquired beforehand, which you can get through online as well visiting the site: www.immigration.gov.np.
-However, you can get an arrival visa after arriving in Nepal, at the Tribhuvan International Airport, or at the checkpoint, to enter the border of Nepal, as well.
+To foreign hikers, except the indian citizens, holding indian citizenship, a Nepal arrival visa must be acquired beforehand, which you can get through online as well as by visiting the site: www.immigration.gov.np.
+However, you can get an arrival visa after arriving in Nepal, at the Tribhuvan International Airport, or at the checkpoint to enter Nepal, as well.
 To get the permits, your passport must have a validity of more than 6 months, a passport-sized photo, and the cost depends on how long you are staying here in Nepal.
 Like, if you are staying in Nepal for 15 days, then it costs approximately USD 30, whereas for 30 days, it costs USD 50 per day, and costs around USD 125 for 90 days.

 Currency Exchange to NPR (Nepali Rupees)